matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 ### Security concepts

-- Authentication - Check user id and password with credentials stored in app / database.
+- **Authentication:** Check user id and password with credentials stored in app / database.
-- Authorization - Check if user has an authorized role.
+- **Authorization:** Check if user has an authorized role.

 ### Declarative Security